The Different Types of Stairlifts in the UK: Complete Guide

 space saving

-• Folding rails: For homes with limited space at the bottom of the stairs, folding rails like those offered by Stannah automatically lift up when the stairlift is not in use, preventing obstructions.
+• Folding rails: For homes with limited space at the bottom of the stairs, folding rails could be ideal.
+Folding rails automatically lift up when the stairlift is not in use, preventing obstructions.
 These are ideal for hallways with limited clearance.

-• Custom upholstery: Manufacturers such as Handicare and Stannah offer various customisation options.
+• Custom upholstery: Manufacturers such as Handicare offer various customisation options.
 You can choose from fabric, leather and even colours, allowing the stairlift to blend seamlessly with your home’s interior design.

 Weight capacity upgrade